katrinajoyceb/p16/README.md

 ## Why our design is different:
 * Applied Golden rules of interface design principles
 * Adhered to the less than 7 rule and rule of thirds
+* Customizing icon location using 'Drag and drop' option
+* View the interface in dark mode

 ## Presentation page:
 [Link](https://hannahmestes.github.io/P1.6/)